interpretml/interpret-community/README.md

 # <a name="intro"></a>

 # Overview of Interpret-Community
-Interpret-Community extends [Interpret](https://github.com/interpretml/interpret) repository, incorporates further community developed and experimental interpretability techniques and functionalities that are designed to enable interpretability for real world scenarios.
-Interpret-Community enables adding new experimental techniques (or functionalities), and performing comparative analysis to evaluate them.
+Interpret-Community extends the [Interpret](https://github.com/interpretml/interpret) repository and incorporates further community developed and experimental interpretability techniques and functionalities that are designed to enable interpretability for real world scenarios.
+Interpret-Community enables adding new experimental techniques (or functionalities) and performing comparative analysis to evaluate them.

 Interpret-Community